Container deposit legislation in the United States: Recycling fraud

 One form of fraud is redeeming containers brought in from a different state that does not have a deposit or has a lower one.
 Such a scheme was brought to the awareness of popular culture in the 1990s by the Seinfeld episode "The Bottle Deposit".
 In 2022, a family in Oakland redeemed 178 tons of containers brought from Arizona, defrauding the state of $7.6 million in deposit payment.
 In 2017, A Flint man was arrested for buying cans from Indiana to redeem in Michigan, defrauding the system out of more than $1k.
 In 2023, a Los Angeles ring was arrested in a bust worth more than $4.3 million.
 In 2007, 13 out of 15 people in a Detroit ring were arrested in a bust called "Operation Can Scam" worth more than $500k.
 In 2017, a New York ring of five was arrested for smuggling bottles and cans from New Jersey to New York, amongst other crimes involving recycling.

 In 2018, the Washington transit agency C-Tran banned large bags of empty bottles and cans on its buses due to issues with passengers bringing them onto bus lines that cross the border into Oregon.
 Oregon has a deposit and Washington does not.

-Another form of recycling fraud is actually committing fraud in order to gain a profit.
+Another variation of recycling fraud involves falsifying recycling records to secure illicit profits.
 In 2017, a New York ring of five was arrested for returning the same bottles twice, as well as other crimes committed to falsely inflate the number of bottles they returned.
 This ring would also commit bottle smuggling (see above).
 In 2023, a Sandusky, Michigan man was arrested for returning fake bottle slips, and is suspected of being connected to a large scheme also targeting Lapeer, Bay City, and other cities.
 In 2019, a Grand Rapids group of five was arrested for returning photocopied bottle slips at numerous Meijer stores in a bust worth thousands of dollars.
-Using a Eugene Taco Bell as their office, two men were arrested and more are suspected to be involved in a ring that produced more than 100 fake bottle slips worth $14.40 each.
+Using a Eugene Taco Bell as their office, two Oregon men were arrested and more are suspected to be involved in a ring that produced more than 100 fake bottle slips worth $14.40 each.

+Connecticut raised the redemption value from 5 cents to 10 cents in January 2024 and in the months following the change, an influx of people trucking in bottles and cans from neighboring states of Massachusetts, New Jersey, Rhode Island and New York where there is no deposit or lower deposit.
+Although it is illegal to redeem containers brought in from other states, as of July 2025, there is generally no way to tell apart where the containers were originally sold.
+It has only been a civil infraction, however in 2026 Connecticut is in the process of criminalizing out-of-state container redemption in quantities exceeding 5,000.